-5+ Best Job Application Email Examples & Writing Strategies for 2020
+5+ Best Job Application Email Examples (With Subject Lines)

 Sending your job application by email is the most common method of connecting with your future hiring manager.
 In a recent study performed by SHRM, 79% of American’s reported that they found their most recent employment online.
-And 80% of professionals said that they found their most recent employment by connecting with professional contacts and personnel network.
+And 80% of professionals said that they found their most recent employment by connecting with professional contacts and personal networks.

 This means the chances of you sending a job application email this year is significant.
 And it could mean more competition as well.

 Before writing your job application email there are two factors you should consider.
 Whether the email you’re sending is to a person or whether it is to a group email.
 For example, if the email address is email@example.com or if the email is firstname.lastname@example.org